 The goal of the Women's Health Program is to assess and address health issues that commonly, uniquely, or disproportionately affect women throughout their lifespan.
-In addition, the Women's Health Program supports activities that not only prevent disease but also improves the essence of psychological and physical wellbeing or the "wellness" of Maryland women.
+In addition, the Women's Health Program supports activities that not only prevent disease but also improves the psychological and physical wellbeing of Maryland women.

 HEALTH OF MARYLAND WOMEN REPORT